Aleph-Alpha/intelligence-layer-sdk/style_guide.md

 - **Detailed Walkthrough**:
     - **Input/Output Specifications**: Clearly define the expected input format and the resulting output.
     Mention any constraints or specific requirements.
-    - **Debugging Insights**: Explain what information is available in the debug log and how it can aid in troubleshooting.
+    - **Debugging Insights**: Explain what information is available in the trace and how it can aid in troubleshooting.
     - **Use-case Examples**: What are concrete use-cases I can solve with this task?
     Run through examples.
     - **Evaluation Metrics**: (Optional) Suggest methods or metrics to evaluate the performance or accuracy of this task.